Thelenellaceae

 Thelenellaceae is a family of lichen-forming fungi.
 It is the sole family in the monotypic order Thelenellales, and contains three genera and about 50 species.

 Taxonomy

 The family was initially proposed by Ove Erik Eriksson, and later formally published by Helmut Mayrhofer in 1987.
 The order Thelenellales, containing only family Thelenellaceae, was proposed by H. Thorsten Lumbsch and Steven Leavitt in 2018.
 However, the taxon was not validly published because "an identifier issued by a recognized repository was not cited in the protologue", contrary to rules of botanical nomenclature.
 This nomenclatural oversight was rectified later the same year in a separate publication.

+Family Aspidotheliaceae, proposed to contain the single genus Aspidothelium, was later expanded to include Musaespora.
+Nelsen and colleagues, in their studies published in 2009 and 2011, observed only minimal differences between the Aspidotheliaceae and Thelenellaceae, suggesting the possibility of merging them into a single family.
+Harris, in 1995, already treated Aspidotheliaceae and Thelenellaceae as one family, alongside the genus Celothelium, while Eriksson and Hawksworth in 1998 proposed retaining Aspidotheliaceae as a separate entity until more taxa could be examined.
+Using molecular phylogenetics analysis, Nelsen and colleagues showed in 2017 that Aspidothelium is embedded within the family Thelenellaceae, and thus synonymous with it.

 Description

-Lichens in the family are typically crustose or areolate, and grow on bark or on rocks.
-They have ascomata in the form of thick-walled, pale to dark brown perithecia.
-Collectively, the species in the family have a widespread distribution.